yujiri8/yujiri.xyz/reviews/undertale.md

 Of course, changing this would've been a massive overhaul because it would've required thinking up a way to prevent exposition from getting out too soon.

 You find out why the monsters are trying to kill you halfway through, and it's a pretty damn good reason, but even after that you can't try to reason with them.
-In the case of the boss who more or less explains it to you, the only way to spare her is <span class="spoiler">fleeing on a specific turn</span> and then she just stops trying to kill you after that, even though there's no reason that should change anything that refusing to attack her doesn't.
+In the case of the boss who explains it to you, the only way to spare her is <span class="spoiler">fleeing on a specific turn</span> and then she just stops trying to kill you after that, even though there's no reason that should change anything that refusing to attack her doesn't.

 Other than that though, all the main characters are solid, nuanced and have real development.
 Even characters I'd previously planned to kill, I ended up finding quite likable and their actions much more defensible in hindsight.